crescentvenus/WALB/README.md

 # WALB ( Wireless Attack Launch Box )
 ## What is WALB ?
-* WALB is a Raspberry Pi2/Pi3 based portable GPS signal generator.
+* WALB is a Raspberry Pi2/Pi3 and HackRF based lanch box sized portable RF signal generator.
+* The intended purpose of the WALB development is to test or demonstrate the security issue of wireless devices.
+* By preparing a I/Q binary data, it is possible to generate any signal in the frequency range available to HackRF.
+* For GPS and ADS-B, real time signal generator module is included in WALB.
-* It uses HackRF as a SDR unit with enhanced GPS-SDR-SIM.
+* It uses HackRF as a SDR unit with enhanced GPS-SDR-SIM for GPS signal generation.
-* It has a 8x2 LCD and rotally encorder with two color LED for opration of WALB.
+* It has a 8x2 LCD and a rotary encoder with two color LED and a push switch for the operation of WALB.
-* You can set or chose GPS spoofing senario by predefeined location and/or date&time.
 * Since WALB works with battery powered, you can use it any where you like.

-## 特徴
-* 8bit signedのバイナリーI/Q信号ファイルを準備すれば、メニュー項目（テキスト）の編集・追加で周波数、サンプルレートを任意に設定した信号の発生が可能
-* リアルタイムでI/Q信号を発生する外部プログラムを準備すれば、メニュー項目と実行スクリプトの編集・追加で任意の信号の発生が可能
-* GPSとADS-B信号については、リアルタイムで信号を生成するモジュールを内蔵
+* Adding new simulation scenario or signal generation, it can be achieved by SSH login and simply edit the menu items using your favorite text editor.
+* By preparing the binary I / Q signal file of 8 bit signed, you can generate arbitrary RF signals.
+* To do so, you simply need to edit and add TEXT menu items specifying the filename of I/Q file, frequency, and sample rate.
+* If you prepare an external program to generate the I / Q signal in real time,you can also add the program and/or script in the menu.
+* You can set or chose GPS spoofing scenario by predefined location and/or date & time.

 ![PICT](http://git.lab.local/adviser/Wireless_Attack_Launch_Box/raw/master/WALB.png)